FindMySchool LogoFindMySchool

 Word Up and Go Fest tell you a lot about this school.
 One is an extended literacy festival built around vocabulary, speaking and listening, and storytelling; the other is a summer cultural programme that shifts learning into performances, outdoor experiences, and community showcases.
 Together, they signal a primary that treats enrichment as part of the core, not an optional add on.

 Academically, the data points to consistently high outcomes.
-In 2024, 86.67% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-On FindMySchool’s primary outcomes ranking (based on official data), the school sits 994th in England and 16th locally in Barnet, a level that places it well above the England average (top 10%).
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+On FindMySchool’s primary outcomes ranking based on official data, the school ranks 1,185th out of 14,978 schools in England for primary academic outcomes, while the local ranking places it 6th in Barnet and 475th in England overall.

 Leadership is stable.
 The headteacher is Mr Chris Flathers, and Barnet Council records him as having served as headteacher since 2000.